KevinRSX/cleuros/docs/bugs.md

 This does not work:

 ```
-s := "xyz" # LLVM will allocate a pointer to i32_t for s here, which is awful
+s := "xyz" # LLVM will allocate a pointer to i32_t, instead of a pointer to a pointer to i8_t, for s, which is awful
 PRINT(s)
 ```

 Workaround: let the compiler complain when this happens

+## 4. String Literal

+The String literal in scanner is flawed as its regex uses an inclusive pattern (letter OR punctuation OR number OR ...) instead of an exclusive one (everything but \ and "").
+Some patterns cannot be recognized.
+We currently just avoid printing those patterns.